edgehog-device-manager/edgehog/doc/pages/user/ota_updates.md

 Before creating the first Update Campaign, at least an Update Channel must be created.

-The first Update Channel is automatically marked as the default one.
+The first Update Channel is automatically marked as the default* one.
 All Devices that are not assigned to any other Update Channel will be implicitly assigned to this one.

+*_The default Update Channel feature is planned for a future release_

 When creating an Update Channel, the following information must be provided